massalabs/massa-docs/contributing.rst

 If you'd like to work on some issue, don't hesitate to ask questions and we'll try to help you as soon as possible.

-Issues tagged as *good first issue* as a great place to start.
+Issues tagged as *good first issue* are a great place to start.
-If you are ensure on where to start, feel free to reach out to us on the `Massa discord <https://discord.gg/massa>`_.
+If you are unsure with how and where to start, feel free to reach out to us on the `Massa discord <https://discord.gg/massa>`_.

 Contributing to documentation localization